 Emphasise extra curricular activities

-Your personal statement for university is the only part of the application that you have full control over.
-It can help you to appeal more to universities if your grades are perhaps not ideal, and allow them to see more of your personality, as opposed to just seeing your academic achievements.
+Your personal statement for university is the only part of the application that you have complete control over.
+It can help give you that boost you need if your grades are perhaps not ideal, and allow universities to see more of your personality, as opposed to just your academic achievements.

-Make sure you sound suitable for the course
+Make sure you sound right for the course

-Once again, you want to make yourself look appealing to the university and make them aware that you’re perfect for the course you’ve applied to and not just their institution.
-You need to keep your personal statement relevant to this, so whilst mentioning hobbies and charity work is all well and good, you should aim to relate most of it to your chosen course.
+Try to keep your personal statement relevant to your course at least a little, so whilst mentioning hobbies and charity work is all well and good, you should aim to relate most of it to your chosen course.

 What's more, if you are struggling to find a passion for the subject then you should ask yourself why you are applying to study it, especially with the latest rise in university costs.

 This was the part I had the most difficulty with.
 I knew I needed an introduction and conclusion, but had no idea what to put in between the two!

 I would suggest starting off with an attention grabbing opening sentence, why you're interested in the subject and why you want to pursue it, followed by what you've done relating to your chosen university subject.
 Follow this with information on any work experience or school activities you have been involved in.

 Naturally the next topic to tackle is out of school activities, particularly ones that show you are reliable and organised, and that you feel are relevant.
 Finish with what you hope to achieve at university and finish it off with something a bit memorable!